GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-10-21 05:30:05 IST
+This content is dynamically generated in Indian Time (IST): 2025-10-21 07:31:10 IST

 Current Weather in Coimbatore:
 Temperature: 23.88 °C
-Condition: light intensity drizzle
+Condition: mist